mcachosoblechero/MelanomaDetection/README.md

 - Chest X-Ray Images for Pneumonia Detection: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 Based on the quality and the availability of data, as well as the potential of the dataset, I selected the <b>Melanoma Detection dataset</b>

+## 1. Data acquisition

+The SIIM-ISIC Melanoma Classification Challenge in Kaggle can be downloaded using the Kaggle API, following these steps:
+- Download Kaggle API to your Python Environment

+<code>conda install -c conda-forge kaggle</code>
+- Download the API key following the instructions found in https://www.kaggle.com/docs/api
+- Accept the competition terms and conditions
+- Download the full dataset using this API

+<code>kaggle competitions download -c siim-isic-melanoma-classification</code>

+The dataset, with a size of 108GB, is stored locally.